-We recently created a proposal for a future architectural competition in response to a call by Storefront for Art and Architecture, in New York City.
+In response to a call by the Storefront for Art and Architecture, in New York City, we created a proposal for a future architectural competition.
 Storefront’s intention was “… to provide and deliver new and relevant forms of engagement and content to the economic, politic and social systems that currently act as the voice of authority for the development of our cities.”
 They invited architects, artists, economists, philosophers, writers, and citizens to create interdisciplinary teams “… to formulate the questions of our time and define the agents that should pursue the task to ask and commission the visions for the future in the form of a competition brief.”

-Our submission asks: How can architecture balance the public benefits of expanded surveillance and the desire for privacy?
+Our submission asked: How can architecture balance the public benefits of expanded surveillance and the desire for privacy?